Maltrata

-Maltrata is a Municipality in Veracruz, Mexico.
-It is located in central zone of the State of Veracruz, about 209 km from state capital Xalapa.
+Maltrata is a municipality in the Mexican state of Veracruz.
+It is located in the central zone of the state, about 209 km from the state capital Xalapa.
 It has a surface of 132.43 km2.
 It is located at 18°49′N 97°17′W.

+Geography

 The municipality of Maltrata is delimited to the north by La Perla to the east by Ixhuatlancillo and Nogales to the south by Acultzingo and Aquila, to the north and west by Puebla State.